🇨🇦

 Is it safe to travel to Canada?

-What is the best way to get around Canada?
+What is the best way to stay connected with an eSIM in Canada?

 Ready for Canada?